DNA Health Tested Conditions

 DNA (Deoxyribonucleic Acid) is a long molecule that contains the biological instructions that makes each species unique.
 A gene is a section of the DNA that contains specific instructions.
 Dogs have 2 copies of all genes; one gene is inherited from the Dam and one from the Sire.

-Conditions Tested
+Some Conditions Tested Include

 CNM Centronuclear Myopathy